Quick guide

 BPM System

-The software and tools used in Business Process Management (BPM).
+Software and tools used for Business Process Management (BPM).

 Business Analyst